 For example, if I pick the letter P I can click on Parenting and see the top stories from various popular websites:

 I circled topics that I could use if my blog centered around being a smarter mom or parenting.
 Give Alltop a try!

-Ubersuggest is a free keyword suggestion tool.
-Just plug in your keyword and you can get more keyword ideas.
+HubSpot’s Blog Idea Generator is a free keyword suggestion tool for SEO friendly blog post ideas.
+Just plug in three nouns around your blog niche and you can get more related ideas.